foldright/micro-http/crates/web/README.md

 ### Request Handlers

-Handlers can be created from async functions using `handler_fn`.
+Handlers can be convert from async functions.
 The framework supports automatic type conversion for both request data extraction and response generation:

 ```rust
 // Simple handler returning a string